Nymphenburg Palace, Park Houses and Park

 The initial construction of the Nymphenburg Palace started after the birth of Max Emanuel in 1662, when the overjoyed Ferdinand Maria, the Bavarian Elector, gifted the area to his wife, Henriette Adelaide of Savoy.
 The summer palace was quite small, basically the central building of the current palace, some outbuildings and a small walled garden.
 From 1701, the Elector Max Emanuel started extending the palace on both sides of the existing building but the construction had to stop between 1704 and 1715 when he was forced to leave Bavaria.

-After his return, the works restarted and his plans for much grander involving many leading artists from across Europe.
+After his return, the works restarted and his plans were much grander involving many leading artists from across Europe.
 The palace and park designs were carried out by the court architect Joseph Effner and the landscape architect Dominique Girard.
 Badenburg, Pagodenburg and Magdaleneklause also date from this period.
 The present day Nymphenburg looks pretty much as their initial designs from around 1715.

 Under the next Elector, Max III Joseph, (1745-1777), the palace and the park were given the present day splendour.
-Most notably, the Great Hall was created by John Baptist Zimmermann and Cuvillers the Elder, the park sculptures were added and the porcelain factory was moved to its present location.The next Elector, Karl Theodor, opened the park to public in 1792.
+Most notably, the Great Hall was created by John Baptist Zimmermann and François de Cuvilliés, the park sculptures were added and the porcelain factory was moved to its present location.
+The next Elector, Karl Theodor, opened the park to public in 1792.

 Nymphenburg continued to remain important also after Bavaria became a kingdom in early 19th century and further landscaping was done to the park to reflect the English style.
 King Maximilian I Joseph, the first Bavarian King, died here in 1825.